LytvyniukAnton/LytvyniukAnton/README.md

 ### Hi there 👋, I'm Anton, a junior cybersecurity specialist

-I aspire to become a cybersecurity expert and use my knowledge and skills to protect information systems and data from cyberattacks.
-My goal is to contribute to the fight against cybercrime and protect people from online fraud and identity theft.
-I want to develop and implement innovative cybersecurity solutions to help companies protect their data and systems from cyberattacks.
-My dream is to make the modern digital world safer for everyone.
+I aspire to become a DevOps engineer with a strong focus on automation, security, and reliability.
+My goal is to design and maintain infrastructure and deployment pipelines that are scalable, efficient, and resilient to threats.
+I want to contribute to building secure, automated systems that help organizations deliver software faster and safer.

-I've been interested in IT since high school.
-I have a first degree in Automation and Computer-Integrated Technologies.
-I have a little experience with satellite transport monitoring systems.
-I am currently pursuing my second degree in Cybersecurity and Information Protection.
-I want to develop and implement innovative solutions to protect information systems and ensure data security in the modern digital world.
+I've been passionate about IT since high school.
+I hold two degrees: the first in Automation and Computer-Integrated Technologies, and the second in Cybersecurity and Information Protection.
+With my combined background in automation and cybersecurity, I aim to develop innovative DevSecOps solutions that integrate security into every stage of the software lifecycle.
+My ambition is to help companies protect their systems and data while enabling rapid, reliable delivery of digital services.

 ### Languages and Tools: